DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step1.md

 This extension is only available for Chrome for now (Firefox users, let us know if you are interested to have it ported, to weight in on its prioritization).

 https://chrome.google.com/webstore/detail/datadog-test-recorder/kkbncfpddhdmkfmalecgnphegacgejoa

+> TODO steps to install the extension and verify it's working Move this part to just before recording a test?.